Chrysanthemum parthenium, Tanacetum parthenium. Family: Asteraceae

 as a digestive bitter.
 It tastes bitter and helps the digestive process to work better.

-Feverfew is available in oral tablets, capsules, liquid extract and teas.
-Follow the
+Feverfew is available in oral tablets, capsules, liquid extract, and teas.
+Follow

 Side effects, toxicity, and interactions

 Fresh leaves may cause mouth ulcers (aphthous ulcers) in some people.
 People with

 allergies, especially to ragweed, may be sensitive to it.
 This is because it’s a member